GLOBAL CRYPTOCURRENCY MARKET

 The dramatic fluctuations in their prices have sparked several recent public discussions of cryptocurrencies, fears that the demand for cryptocurrencies is a bubble without any underlying value, and also questions regarding avoidance of regulatory and legal supervision.

 Calls for increased supervision or even a complete ban have resulted from these concerns.
-2017 is the year cryptocurrency joined the global financial system.

 Nowadays the crypto market is in its formation stage.
 One can see an increase in the number of areas where blockchain technology is getting involved.
 The COVID19 and panic that it caused in the markets are also accelerating cryptocurrency adoption.